Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 The hysteresis for temperature readings.
 If temperature changes lower than this value are detected no temperature report will be generated (saves battery and radio air time).

+### Input wifiScanInterval_h (unconfirmed)

+> - Size: 1 bytes
+> - Translation factor: 1
+> - Request current value: Send ab (hex) on lora port 2
+> - Update value to 1: Send ab 00 00 00 01 (hex) on lora port 2
+> - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*

+Number of hours between wifi scans.

+> - Min: 0
+> - Max: 127
+> - Default: 0
+> - Unit: hours
+> - UI: Wifi Scan Interval

+When set to 0 or less, the interval scanning is disabled.

 ## Application Sensors (logical sensors)